 Credit risk is the risk that may arise on outstanding financial instruments should a counter party default on its obligation.
-The Company's primary exposure to credit risk is in its cash accounts and its promissory note receivable.
+The Company's primary exposure to credit risk is in its cash accounts.
 The Company's cash and cash equivalent balances are held with large, credit worthy financial institutions and as such, the risk of loss is considered to be low.